wetryingtodorock/getblock-docs/en/rpc-service/fuse/ws/fuse_net_peerCount.md

 ---
-title: fuse:net_peerCount \[WebSocket\]
+title: fuse:net_peerCount - Fuse Network
-description: Returns number of peers currently connected to the client.
+description: Example code for the fuse:net_peerCount ws method. Сomplete guide on how to use fuse:net_peerCount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters